What is Kanpyo?

 “Kan” (乾), the character for “dry” is added to make the word 乾瓢 which could also be written as 干瓢 using the character 干, which means to leave something out to dry.

 The dried kanpyo is cut to the width of seaweed and immersed temporarily in water.
 It becomes more flexible after being soaked in water overnight.
 The water is discarded and then it is rubbed with salt until it is soft.
+This describes only the kanpyo bleaching process.
 It is then rinsed with water and placed in a pot with plenty of water and at high heat.
 It should be boiled until pressing your nail into it will leave a mark.
-Next it is dipped in water, then the water is squeezed out just enough so the kanpyo isn’t damaged, and placed in a bamboo sieve to remove excess water.
+As far as time goes, it takes around 15-20 minutes.
+Next, it is dipped in water, then the water is squeezed out just enough so the kanpyo isn’t damaged, and placed in a bamboo sieve to remove excess water.

 Next water is placed in the pot and heated.
 Brown sugar is added and once dissolved and the water comes to a boil, soy sauce is added.
 Once it is boiling again, the kanpyo is added.
+At first it is mixed in with chopsticks, on high heat, and then it is brought down to low heat.
+Once the color changes, mirin is added.
 It is boiled down until there is not much liquid left and the flavor has soaked into the kanpyo.
 After boiling, it is placed in the bamboo sieve again to cool so it doesn’t overcook.
 Now it’s ready!

 Rich in Dietary Fiber